Thermal paste is a highly conductive chemical that transfers heat from the CPU to the cooler to keep it cool.

 3. Remove The Old CPU

 Remove the old CPU so you can install the new one.
 You must clean your PC using a blower or vacuum.
-In this way, the dust will get out of your computer and not drop on the thermal paste on the new CPU.
+This way, the dust will get out of your computer and not drop on the thermal paste on the new CPU.
 It will also protect your computer hardware from overheating.

 Disconnect the CPU cooler cable from the motherboard or power supply (PSU).
 This cable connects your cooler fan to the power to work properly.
 It is necessary to disconnect your CPU cooler because it will not come out of the case, and cleaning it will become a difficult process.

 Now, open the CPU cooler by unscrewing or unclipping it.
 Use the proper tool for this, as the wrong tool can damage the screw heads.
-Do not apply pressure, as your tool can slip and damage other components on your motherboard, such as RAMs, slots, PCB, etc.
+Do not apply pressure, as your tool can slip and damage other components on your motherboard, such as RAMs, slots, PCBs, etc.

 Carefully bring your CPU cooler out of your computer case without touching any other part of your motherboard and computer.
 After this, unlock your old processor from the socket and bring it out.
 Your CPU may have dried paste on its IHS.
 So carefully pick it up, keeping it even.